micmejia/bible-dump/AMPC/Luke/Luke 19.md

-But they did not discover anything they could do, for all the people hung upon His words _and_ [^q]stuck by Him.
+But they did not discover anything they could do, for all the people hung upon His words _and_ stuck by Him.